kabedkaca/Geomap_Nongka_231019/README.md

 geologicalmap

 ---
-contact me if you want the tiff for the map *wink wink*
+contact me if you want the tiff for the msia geological map *wink wink*